-High Performance Computing and Big Data have become indispensable in the new global data economy, where to out-compute is to out-compete.
-High Performance Computing and Big Data analytics shall be encouraged throughout the EU and are critical to support policy making, scientific leadership, innovation and industrial competitiveness, and to maintain national sovereignty while respecting ethical issues.
+HPC and Big Data have become indispensable in the new global data economy, where to out-compute is to out-compete.
+HPC and Big Data analytics shall be encouraged throughout the Union and are critical to support policy making, scientific leadership, innovation and industrial competitiveness, and to maintain national sovereignty while respecting ethical issues.
 These activities will be complemented by activities under the Digital Europe Programme.

-- High Performance Computing (HPC): next generation of key exascale and post-exascale technologies and systems (e.g. low-power microprocessors, software, system integration); algorithms, codes and applications, and analytic tools and test-beds; industrial pilot test-beds and services; supporting research and innovation for and preferably participation by all the Member States a world-class HPC infrastructure, including the first hybrid HPC/Quantum computing infrastructures and for shared services in the EU; - Big Data: Extreme-performance data analytics; "Privacy by design" in the analysis of personal and confidential Big Data; technologies for full-scale data platforms for re-use of industrial, personal and open data; data management, interoperability and linking tools; data applications for global challenges; methods for data science; - Reduced carbon footprint of ICT processes, covering hardware, architecture, communication protocols, software, sensors, networks, storage and data centres, and including standardised assessments.
+- HPC: next generation of key exascale and post-exascale technologies and systems (such as low-power microprocessors, software, system integration); algorithms, codes and applications, and analytic tools and test-beds; industrial pilot test-beds and services; supporting R&I for, and preferably participation by all Member States in, a world-class HPC infrastructure, including the first hybrid HPC/Quantum computing infrastructures, and supporting R&I for shared services in the Union; - Big Data: Extreme-performance data analytics; 'Privacy by design' in the analysis of personal and confidential Big Data; technologies for full-scale data platforms for reuse of industrial, personal and open data; data management, interoperability and linking tools; data applications for global challenges; methods for data science;

+Reduced carbon footprint of information and communications technology (ICT) processes, covering hardware, architecture, communication protocols, software, sensors, networks, storage and data centres, and including standardised assessments.